reacharvind27/Pandas-vs-Polars-Notes/README.md

 ⚡ Polars: No automatic index — you must create one explicitly when you need row-level referencing.

-## 03. Lazy Execution Can Be Confusing
+## 03. Lazy Execution
-Polars can build a query plan before executing it (based on user action).
+Polars can build a query plan before executing it.

 Pandas executes operations immediately.